matloff/TidyverseSkeptic/README.md

 ## ggplot2 vs. the Tidyverse

-I wrote at the outset of this document that **ggplot2** should not be considered part of the Tidyverse.
+I wrote at the outset of this document that **ggplot2** (GGP2) should not be considered part of the Tidyverse.
 I'll go into detail below, but first, why does it matter?

 The answer is that, among the many people I've interacted with regarding Tidy, often the first reaaon they cite for liking Tidy is the ease with which one can code nice graphics.
-I fully agree that **ggplot2** is excellent -- but that's not the Tidyverse.
-My point, then, is they are endorsing Tidy because of something that is not Tidy.
+I fully agree that GGP2 is excellent, and I use and teach it myself -- but it's not the Tidyverse.
+My point, then, is they are endorsing Tidy because of something that is not part of idy.

 RStudio is a business.
 Its job, rightly so, is to promote its product, which in a broad sense is R.  All of RStudio's revenue comes from services involving R, and the more R users there are, the better for RStudio.
+(And by the way, also the better for us longtime R advocates;
+RStudio has done a superb job of expanding the number of R users.)

 RStudio genuinely believed that Tidy would facilitate the usage of R.
-The **ggplot2** package had been enormously popular well before Tidy came along.
-Clearly, RStudio saw that, and thus saw that a good way to sell the Tidyverse was to include the popular **ggplot2** in the definition of Tidy.
+The GGP2 package had been enormously popular well before Tidy came along.
+Clearly, RStudio saw that, and thus saw that a good way to sell the Tidyverse was to include the popular GGP2 in the definition of Tidy.

-That of course is fine, but it is misleading to speak of **ggplot2** (GGP2) as justification for using, especially teaching, the Tidyverse.
+That of course is fine, but it is misleading to speak of GGP2 as justification for using, especially teaching, the Tidyverse.
 Note:

 * The GGP2 package was Hadley Wickham's PhD project, which implemented Lee Wilkinson's *grammar of graphics* ideas.
 Hadley